- Armament and disarmament

 - Peace and development

-Dr Florian Krampe is the Director of SIPRI’s Climate Change and Risk Programme.
+Dr Florian Krampe is the Director of the SIPRI Climate Change and Risk Programme.
 His particular focus is on peace and conflict research, environmental and climate security, and international security.
 His work bridges academia and policy and focuses on the foundations of peace and security, especially the processes of building peace after armed conflict in regions highly exposed to climate change.

 Krampe’s work informs policymakers, including several UN organs and agencies, as well as other multilateral institutions and governments, who he regularly advises on their work on climate change and security.